Crime, Justice & Security Studies: The UDC Edge

 - Describe legal issues and the legal processes underlying the criminal justice system.

 - Demonstrate knowledge of special topics encountered in the criminal justice system.

 - Demonstrate writing and technology proficiency.

-- Demonstrate skill-sets associated with the professional practice of criminal justice.
+- Demonstrate skill-sets associated with the professional practice of criminal justice and working with youth.

 - College of Arts and Sciences

 - Division of Social & Behavioral Sciences